NellowTCS/Mesh-NOW/Docs/docs/getting-started/installation.md

 ::: tab "ESP-IDF Component"

-The recommended way is the ESP-IDF component manager.
+The recommended path is the ESP-IDF component manager.
 Add this to your project's `idf_component.yml`:

 ```yaml
 dependencies: